czarandy/czarandy.github.io/_stories/2007-four-hearts.md

 "Indeed, they exclaimed," said Lieutenant Poker.

-"It appears that Lieutenant Poker has taken the meaning of .the previous sentence' far too literally," noted Captain Blackjack.
+"It appears that Lieutenant Poker has taken the meaning of 'the previous sentence' far too literally," noted Captain Blackjack.
 "Still, we must find that card if we are to play on."

 "Words are very interesting when used in that way," mused Sergeant Whist.
 "How did he know, for instance, that we are merely fictional characters in a story?"